-- (1) The applicant shall be required to have normal fields of vision. - (2) The applicant shall be required to have normal binocular function.(3) Reduced stereopsis, abnormal convergence no - (3) Reduced stereopsis, abnormal convergence not interfering with near vision, and ocular misalignment where the fusional reserves are sufficient to prevent asthenopia and diplopia need not be disqualifying.
+- (1) The applicant shall be required to have normal fields of vision. - (2) The applicant shall be required to have normal binocular function.
+(3) Reduced stereopsis, - abnormal convergence not interfering with near vision, and ocular misalignment where the fusional reserves are sufficient to prevent asthenopia and diplopia need not be disqualifying.